A complete guide to the Zendesk Facebook integration

 -

-Zendesk Native: The integration comes with Zendesk Suite plans, which start around $55 per agent per month (billed annually).
-The features you get depend on which plan you're on.
+Zendesk Native: This core integration is included with Zendesk Suite plans, which offer incredible value for an enterprise-grade platform starting around $55 per agent per month (billed annually).

 -